LambdaFanatics/pure-cqrs-example/README.md

 ### Resources

-These are some of the stuff I use to learn and take inspiration from:
+These are some of the resources that I use to learn and take inspiration from:

 - [Free monads and event sourcing architecture](http://www.stephenzoio.com/free-monads-and-event-sourcing/)
 - [Introduction to tagless final](https://www.beyondthelines.net/programming/introduction-to-tagless-final/)